 The Company has incurred, and expects to continue to incur, operating costs to comply with applicable safety, health, environmental and zoning laws and regulations.
-Programs were recently implemented to comply with government-mandated health and safety regulatory guidelines, such as: (a) Project TRACIE (Tracking and Recognizing All COVID-19 Infection in the workplace Environment), which was launched as part of compliance with DOLE and DTI Interim Guidelines on Workplace Prevention and Control of COVID-19; (b) compliance by the Petron Bataan Refinery, terminal operations, and the Company's headquarters with Republic Act No. 11058 Occupational Safety and Health ("OSH") Compliance Binder; and (c) compliance with mandatory 8-hour OSH seminars, among others.
+Programs were recently implemented to comply with government-mandated health and safety regulatory guidelines, such as: (a) Project TRACIE (Tracking and Recognizing All COVID-19 Infection in the workplace Environment), which was launched as part of compliance with DOLE and DTI Interim Guidelines on Workplace Prevention and Control of COVID-19; (b) compliance by the Petron Bataan Refinery, terminal operations, and the Company's headquarters with Republic Act No. 11058 Occupational Safety and Health ("OSH") Compliance Binder; and (c) compliance with mandatory eight-hour OSH seminars, among others.
 In addition, the Company has made, and expects to continue to make, capital expenditures on an ongoing basis to comply with safety, health, environmental and zoning laws and regulations.
-See "Regulatory and Environmental Matters - Philippines."
-There are ongoing discussions, clarifications, and technical conferences between DENR-EMB and all stakeholders, including Petron Bataan Refinery, for reconsideration of removal/relaxation of specific effluent parameters initially covered under DAO 2016-08 (Water Quality Guidelines and General

-Effluent Standards of 2016).
+See "Regulatory and Environmental Matters-Philippines."
+Recently, technical discussions and public consultations have been completed between DENR-EMB and all stakeholders, including Petron Bataan Refinery, for reconsideration of removal/relaxation of specific effluent parameters initially covered under DAO 2016-08 (Water Quality Guidelines and General Effluent Standards of 2016).
 See "Regulatory and Environmental Matters - Philippines - Philippine Clean Water Act of 2004."
-If these discussions are successful, additional investment on the Petron Bataan Refinery's waste water treatment plant may no longer be required at this time.
+Regulatory Agency (Environmental Management Bureau) has considered industry position on five parameters including Ammonia and Sulfate, which are the parameters of concern for Petron Bataan Refinery.
+EMB has prepared proposed DENR Administrative Order (DAO) on Revised General Effluent Standards endorsed by EMB Director to DENR on May 10, 2021 for review and approval.
+Petron is closely monitoring the status of the proposed DAO.
 There can be no assurance that the Company will be in compliance with applicable laws and regulations or will not become involved in future litigation or other proceedings or be held responsible in any future litigation or proceedings relating to safety, health, environmental and zoning matters, the costs of which could be material.